Foolish Wives: Production

 Universal built enormous facade-facsimiles of the French Riviera's most exclusive casino and entertainment complex.
 A separate set was constructed on the Monterey Peninsula, 300 miles north of Universal Studios, providing panoramic views of the Pacific Ocean that resembled the Mediterranean coast along the French Riviera.
 The almost "inaccessible" site atop Point Lopus was subject to severe weather, resulting in extensive and costly damage to the stage sets.

 Von Stroheim and his cadre of highly competent and loyal technicians increasingly prioritized the production of Foolish Wives at the expense of other Universal projects, effectively "taking over the studio".
 Carl Laemmle promoted the 20-year-old producer Irving Thalberg to head of production and gave him the task of bringing von Stroheim's extravagant consumption of studio resources under control.

 Thalberg, an able administrator and skilled at taking the measure of movie directors, presented von Stroheim with a scheme to expedite the completion of the film, reminding him he was contractually bound to submit to the production manager directives.
 Anticipating this contretemps, von Stroheim defiantly rejected Thalberg's authority, "Remove me as the director and you remove me as the star, and you don't have a picture".
 Von Stroheim resumed filming on his own terms.
 This film marks the onset of Erich von Stroheim's reputation as a "perfectionist" who, for the sake of "authenticity", insisted upon extravagance and costly sets and shooting schedules for his films.

-Universals' publicity department reacted to the reports of massive cost overruns by presenting them as virtues.
+Universal's publicity department reacted to the reports of massive cost overruns by presenting them as virtues.
 The public was subjected to advertising stunts that cheerfully enumerated von Stroheim's directorial eccentricities and excesses, real or imagined.
 One true story demonstrates the director's penchant for realistic artifacts, in which facsimile 1000 franc notes used in the casino sequences had been ordered manufactured by photoengrave technique—a counterfeiting method.
 Treasury Department officials were alerted and promptly took von Stroheim and the engravers into custody, then released them.
 The matter was finally resolved after protracted litigation.

 The extravagant spending on Foolish Wives proceeded unabated when von Stroheim travelled to Point Lopus to shoot the coastal scenes and those requiring continuity linkage with shots made at Universal's backlot.
 Freed from any direct supervision by Universal executives at this remote location, von Stroheim improvised by adding to the script, incurring costly delays and added overtime expenditures.
 Alarmed at these excesses, Thalberg summarily cut all direct funding to the Point Lopus operation.
 Von Stroheim responded by arranging all expenses to be charged to the studio and continued shooting.